-So next time you are visiting Jurys Inn Nottingham, you will have to try one of these fabulous venues out.
-The only question is which one to try first…
+So next time you are visiting Jurys Inn Nottingham or it's national make lunch count day (no excuses), you will have to try one of these fabulous venues out.
+The only question is which one will you try first?

 Just like fish and chips, a roast dinner and a good cup of tea, the UK and Irela...MORE +